 Silver Price Outlook 2017

 What is the silver price forecast for 2017?
 Most analysts seem to have taken a dim view of precious metals like silver and gold in 2017.
-In particular, most believe that silver prices will face headwinds in 2017 because of a stronger U.S. dollar, inflated stock market, encouraging U.S. economic data, and unbridled optimism that President Donald J. Trump’s policies will be good for corporate America.
+In particular, most believe that silver prices will face headwinds in 2017 because of a stronger U.S. dollar, an inflated stock market, encouraging U.S. economic data, and unbridled optimism that President Donald J. Trump’s policies will be good for corporate America.

 This might be a bold prediction, especially when you consider that silver prices have fallen more than 10% since Trump won the U.S. presidential election last November.
 Silver prices have fallen more than 20% since hitting multi-year highs in August 2016.

 Will These 5 Factors Send Silver Prices Soaring in 2017?

 The silver price forecast for 2017 remains bullish because the U.S. economy remains fragile.
-Investors flock to precious metals like silver and gold to hedge political and economic uncertainty.
+Investors flock to precious metals like silver and gold to hedge against political and economic uncertainty.
 Silver can protect your assets and is a great hedge against inflation.
 Investors flocked to silver during the Great Recession and in the beginning of 2016 when the markets started to tumble.